zhengxu001/ielts/technology-and-media.md

 \#\#Question 2（媒体）

 * News media is more influential nowadays.
 Some people think it is a negative development.
 To what extent do you agree or disagree? \(090822\)
+* Nowadays, films and computer games containing violence are popular.
+Some people think those films and games have negative effects on society and should be banned,while others think they are just harmless relaxation.
+Discuss both views and give your opinion.\(111029\)

+*

 \#\#Question 3（总结以下问题思路）